 It is possible to receive both social security disability and workers’ compensation.
 If you are unable to work in any capacity due to your injury, disability will cover you.
 If that injury was a workplace injury, then you are also entitled to workers’ compensation.

-Contact Stan Gregory, Your Workers’ Comp Lawyer in Trenton
+Contact Stan Gregory, Your Workers’ Compensation Attorney in Trenton, NJ

 Remember, insurance companies only make money if your claim is denied.
 To reduce the effects of this conflict of interest, contact Stan Gregory to help you receive your due compensation.